Main nerves of the upper limb

 - Identify the main nerves supplying the upper limb.

 - Describe each nerve's origin from the brachial plexus.

-- Discover the region supplied by each upper limb nerve.
+- Name the region supplied by each upper limb nerve.

 The nerves of the upper extremity all arise from a network called the brachial plexus.
 This meshwork of nerves is formed from the anterior rami of spinal nerves C5- T1 and sits within the root of the neck.
 Watch the following video to learn how the nerve branches of the brachial plexus interconnect, and how they eventually form the main nerves supplying the structures of the upper limb.